Big John Bates: Noirchestra

 2014 saw the dark rock band release the 7" single "Black Timber, Bitter Root" mixed by The Smugglers guitarist David Carswell and released on Rookie Records and completed a 22-date headlining tour of Europe in May 2014.
 The band again became a four-piece, adding cello to their live sound and completed a Canadian and American tour with White Cowbell Oklahoma (CA) and The Paceshifters (NL) in winter of 2014.
 On their time off, the band wrote and recorded their sophomore LP From the Bestiary to the Leathering Room in their studio aboard the Caleuche, Bates' boat moored in Vancouver's False Creek.
 The LP saw its Canadian release in Spring 2016 and the group was joined by drummer Ty-Ty.
 They performed dates in the U.S. and on their second 2016 European tour they were completed by chamber-punk violinist RequiEmily.
 In March 2017 the Noirchestra completed their first tour of Japan; playing nine shows in six cities and recording two songs in Kyoto with Alternative Tentacles artist Ultra Bide.
 In early summer 2017 a third round of European touring that completed the promotion for "Bestiary" with both club and festival shows.

-In summer 2018 the band performed festivals and shows while in Germany to record the drums and bass for their release "Skinners Cage" in Wilhelmshaven.
+In summer 2018 the band performed festivals and shows while in Germany to record the drums and bass for their release Skinners Cage in Wilhelmshaven.
 Additional recording for the LP was once again aboard the Caleuche in Vancouver and was mixed by Felix Fung at Little Red Sounds.
 The LP was released by Rookie Records April 12, 2019, and garnered exceptional acclaim by press in Europe and Canada.

-In 2017 their song "Taste the Barrel" appeared on the Canadian Broadcasting Corporation TV series Arctic Air.
+In 2017, their song "Taste the Barrel" appeared on the Canadian Broadcasting Corporation TV series Arctic Air.
 In 2020, the Noirchestra appeared on the Netflix series Snowpiercer (season 2, episode 4) as the band in the Night Lounge.

+Big John Bates Returns

+In 2023 Bates put a trio back together with long-time bassist Brandy Bones and drummer Tim Huston to revisit his entire catalog of music.
+Playing a sold-out birthday show in Vancouver at the WISE Hall, they brought back "upbeat bangers from all seven albums".
+After a few short tours and a sold-out show with Agent Orange, Bates has booked a 25th Anniversary Tour of Europe in Spring 2025.